Get to know your Oakland Public Library

 - The Children's Librarian can provide special programs and services when you arrange a visit in advance.
 Let us know if you would like a story time, library orientation, book talk, or research assistance on a specific topic.

 - Drop off completed library card applications at least one week in advance of your visit.
 You can pick up applications for your students at the library or download a copy from our website.
-Library card applications require a parent's signature, and are available in English, Spanish, Vietnamese, and Chinese.
+Library card applications require a parent's signature, and are available in English, Spanish, Vietnamese, Chinese, and Arabic.

-- Introduce your students to proper library behavior before your visit.
+- Introduce your students to library behavior before your visit.
 We also ask teachers, aides, and chaperones to stay with classes to maintain appropriate library behavior during visits.

 In order to make each child's library experience productive and meaningful, we urge you to check with both school and public libraries to make certain that materials are available before assigning a research topic to your students.
 Materials unavailable in one location can be placed on hold for you and your students, and picked up at your neighborhood library.